 The Harmful Substance Compensation Program (HSCP) was created to compensate persons who suffer certain kinds of injury or property damage from exposure to harmful substances in Minnesota.
 The HSCP was established to provide an administrative alternative to filing lawsuits against the person or company responsible for the damage.
 Decisions on compensation are made by the Commissioner of the Minnesota Pollution Control Agency, who receives advice as necessary from experts, including physicians knowledgeable in toxicology, health professionals knowledgeable about injuries caused by harmful substances, and staff from the state Attorney General’s office.

-- Application for Compensation for Personal Injury
+- Application for Compensation for Personal Injury (PDF Version)

-- Application for Compensation for Property Damage
+- Application for Compensation for Property Damage (PDF Version)

 For more information, contact Crague Biglow, 651-757-2229.